Family of Gaussian wavepacket dynamics methods from the perspective of a nonlinear Schr\"odinger equation: Geometric integrators

-[In FGWD, Eq.~(\ref{eq:A_0_inv_V_prop}) is replaced with $A_{0}=A_{t}$.]
-In general, propagation with $V_{\text{eff}}$ does not conserve symplectic structure.
-E.g., Heller's original local harmonic TGWD is not symplectic.\cite{Ohsawa_Leok:2013} In contrast, all other presented examples of the TGWD, i.e., the variational, single Hessian, global harmonic, local cubic variational, and single quartic variational TGWD are symplectic.
-Whereas the symplecticity of the variational and local cubic variational TGWD was demonstrated in Refs.~\onlinecite{Faou_Lubich:2006} and \onlinecite{Ohsawa_Leok:2013}, the analysis of symplecticity of the TGWD with a general effective potential (\ref{eq:V_eff}) is left for a follow-up work.
+In general, propagation with $V_{\text{eff}}$ does not conserve symplectic structure: potential propagation in neither the local harmonic nor local quartic variational TGWD is symplectic.\cite{Ohsawa_Leok:2013} In contrast, potential propagations in all other presented examples of the TGWD, i.e., the variational, single-Hessian, global harmonic, local cubic variational, and single-quartic variational TGWD are symplectic.